 A driver gets this label if he drives on a suspended or revoked license and accumulates a driving record history.
 A history is created when a driver receivs points on his DMV record.1

-Under VC 14601.3, a prosecutor must prove the following elements to show that a person is a habitual traffic offender:
+Under this section, a prosecutor must prove the following elements to show that a person is a habitual traffic offender:

 - The defendant drove a vehicle;